AlexiaGossa/iKALiZER/README.md

 # iKALiZER
 iKALiZER audio engine - archive only

-iKALiZER is an audio engine in the form of an external library intended primarily for video games and which can be used by Urban Terror as an alternative audio engine.
+iKALiZER is an "old" audio engine in the form of an external library intended primarily for video games and which can be used by Urban Terror (and Quake 3 / ioQuake) as an alternative audio engine.
 I leave the source code here for informational, educational, research, and archival purposes.
 Alexia Gossa.